Testing for residual correlation of any order in the autoregressive process: On the behavior of the least squares estimator of

 Hence, Theorem 2.1 of \cite{Proia13} and Theorem \ref{ThmCvgT} are clearly equivalent for $q=1$.
 Similarly, one can see that $\Sigma_{T}$ in \eqref{TCov} becomes

 since from \eqref{Gamma}, $\Gamma_{\!pq} = \Delta_{p}$.
 From the definition of the slightly different covariance matrix $\Delta_{p}$ used in \cite{Proia13} (see Lemma B.3), the related Theorem 2.2 coincides with our Theorem \ref{ThmTlcT}.
 In conclusion, this work on the least squares estimator of $\theta$ in an autoregressive process driven by another autoregressive process may be seen as a wide generalization of \cite{BercuProia13}--\cite{Proia13} since we consider that $q \geq 1$ and since our set of hypothesis is far less restrictive on our parameters.
-The causality of the autoregressive polynomials implies that these results can be applied on any autoregressive stationary path observed on $\dN$, they are therefore not limited to the paths associated with autoregressive polynomials having coefficients less than one in 1-norm.
 We shall now, in a next part, study the residual set generated by this biased estimation of $\theta$.